berbascum/berb-kernel-build-helper-scripts/README.md

-# Scripts to automate the Droidian kernel build execution
+# Helper scripts for the Droidian Linux kernel compilation